hanneseilers/phpBasicCMS/README.md

 # phpBasicCMS

 Simple and basic php script system to use basic php cms.
+It already includes bootstrape (with jquery an Propper.js

 ## Installation
 Just download or clone repository to your webspace and add content.